Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Ava smiled fondly. “...Only *they* could make a competition out of reading poetry.”

-“I think their general leaderboard---yes, they have one of those too---has Murray and Firth tied.”
+“I think their general leaderboard - yes, they have one of those too - has Murray and Firth tied.”

 “Murray likes poetry?
 Also, no, wait, how do they score it?”